-2026-02-24 · NextMigrate Team
+· NextMigrate Team

-Every year, thousands of people in Nigeria, Pakistan, India, Bangladesh, Egypt, and other developing countries lose money to immigration scams.
+Every year, thousands of people in Nigeria, Pakistan, India, Bangladesh, the Philippines, Egypt, Kenya, and other developing countries lose money to immigration scams.
 The amounts are devastating, often ranging from $2,000 to $20,000, which for many families represents years of savings.
 Scammers exploit the gap between the intense desire to migrate and the complexity of legitimate immigration processes.
 They thrive on confusion, urgency, and trust.

 This guide will teach you how to recognise the most common scam types, verify whether an agent or offer is legitimate, and what to do if you have already been victimised.
+Whether you are planning to migrate to Canada, Australia, the UK, or Germany, the tactics scammers use are remarkably similar across all corridors.

 Why Immigration Scams Are So Common